This blog may contain affiliate links. Read our disclosure policy for more info.

 If Camp Grey is fully booked then consider staying at Paine Grande instead (the first campsite where the boat drops you).

-There is this one day-trip from Puerto Natales that will take you on alternative route to see Glacier Grey.
-It is a good option if you only want see the glacier in one day.
+Tour Option: There is this one day-trip from Puerto Natales that will take you on an alternative route to see Glacier Grey.
+It is a good option if you only want to see the glacier for one day.